TortoiseSVN's Settings

 Global ignore pattern

 Global ignore patterns are used to prevent unversioned files from showing up e.g. in the commit dialog.
 Files matching the patterns are also ignored by an import.
 Ignore files or directories by typing in the names or extensions.
-Patterns are separated by spaces e.g. */bin */obj *.bak *.~?? *.jar *.[Tt]mp.
-The first two entries refer to directories, the other four to files.
-These patterns use filename globbing.
-Read the section called “Filename Globbing in Ignore Lists” for more information.
+Patterns are separated by spaces e.g. bin obj *.bak *.~?? *.jar *.[Tt]mp.
+These patterns should not include any path separators.
+Note also that there is no way to differentiate between files and directories.
+Read the section called “Pattern Matching in Ignore Lists” for more information on the pattern-matching syntax.

 Note that the ignore patterns you specify here will also affect other Subversion clients running on your PC, including the command line client.